 Chaga helps restore the thyroid's balance by activating the immune system, increasing NK cells, and reducing thyroid antibodies.

 For people dealing with gut health issues, one of the Chaga powder benefits makes the mushroom an ideal solution.

-Chaga contains melano-glucan complexes which have anti-microbial(6) potential.
-These complexes along with melanin in the mushroom help boost the beneficial gut bacteria.
-The mushroom can therefore help in balancing out the gut flora preventing dysbiosis.
+Chaga contains melano-glucan complexes, which have anti-microbial(5)potential.
+These complexes and melanin in the mushroom help boost the beneficial gut bacteria.
+Chaga mushrooms can, therefore, help in balancing out the gut flora and prevent dysbiosis.

 7. Chaga Improves Brain Function

-If you are wondering what is Chaga mushroom good for when it comes to brain health, you should know that in research studies, the fungus significantly improved memory and learning.
-The mushroom is also known to reduce(7) amyloid protein deposition in the brain, which causes Alzheimer’s.
+In research studies, the fungus significantly improved memory and learning.
+The mushroom is also known to reduce(6)amyloid protein deposition in the brain.

 9. Chaga Protects Our DNA!

-One of the least known benefits Chaga is that the mushroom can protect the human DNA.
+One of the least known benefits of Chaga is that the mushroom can protect human DNA.